 One example of where a health plan may need to start its initial work, is if it’s now offering Medicare products/services, expanding into a new market, or were acquired by another plan and had not previously offered a Medicare plan.

 We often discover health plans where teams are documenting care in an Excel spreadsheet, meaning the information being entered is not reportable.
 It’s really an informal vs. formal system, whereby we need to get them to document things in their information systems, so things are recorded and tracked.

 One health plan we worked with recently had 17 separate Excel spreadsheets for recording Utilization Management reviews, however, this documentation never made it into their information systems, and therefore was not being tracked and used for HEDIS measures.

 Because of the amount of work needed throughout the day, the health plan created a process whereby team members would document things in the system, but also track things on a separate spreadsheet.
 With over 700 activities at the start of their day, they quickly reverted away from the formal system to an informal one.

 When we begin working with a client, we often ask if we can review their formal and informal systems to get an understanding of how they document.
 Maintaining two separate documents, means extra work, and increases the chance of HIPAA and other regulatory compliance issues.

 NCQA’s LTSS Distinction for Health Plan program finds and documents what the plan is doing.
 The LTSS program aligns the health plan’s assessment and care management planning.
 It also aligns their policies, procedures, and desk level procedures, which are guided by the higher-level policies and procedures.

-To learn more about the IQVIA Healthcare Center of Excellence Population Health practice and what we can do to help organization with NCQA Accreditation needs, please reach out to Chris McShanag, vice president, population health.
+To learn more about the IQVIA’s Healthcare Technology Population Health practice and what we can do to help organization with NCQA Accreditation needs, please reach out to Chris McShanag, vice president, population health.